Anxiety disorders affect close to 20% of Americans every year.

 Sometimes, the stressors of everyday life—including a chaotic schedule—can cause symptoms of anxiety.
 Implementing time management skills is an important component of staving off stress.

 If you don’t already, try keeping a digital or paper calendar to manage your commitments.

 When you can see what’s coming up each week and month, you’ll be able to plan ahead, helping events feel less stressful.

 When possible, set boundaries around work and home life, especially if you work from home.

 Studies suggest people who work longer hours are at higher risk for mental illness, including anxiety.

-Plus, nighttime exposure to too much blue light—the kind made by your phone or computer—has been linked with difficulty sleeping, which only exacerbates anxiety symptoms.
+Plus, nighttime exposure to too much blue light—the kind made by your phone or computer—has been linked with difficulty sleeping, which may exacerbate symptoms of anxiety .

 Lastly, effectively managing your schedule can help to ensure that you’ll have enough time for the relationships and hobbies that add meaning and joy to your life, which is another way to stave off anxiety.

 There are different ways to treat anxiety in different people.
 Treatment options include:

 Anxiety management often involves the use of medications to control the physical and mental symptoms of anxiety.
 Your mental health clinician may prescribe for you medications like tricyclics, antidepressants, selective serotonin reuptake inhibitors (SSRIs), beta-blockers and benzodiazepines.